-This course will introduce students to core philosophical issues concerning the nature of reality.
-We will explore core issues in formal logic, metaphysics, philosophy of religion and philosophy of science, focussing on the questions of what kinds of things can be said to exist.
+In this course, we will begin to consider core philosophical issues concerning the nature of reality.
+We will explore core questions in formal logic, metaphysics, philosophy of religion, and philosophy of science, focussing on the questions of what kinds of things can be said to exist.

 Course convener: Dr Jennifer Corns

 Lecture venue: See MyCampus

 Teaching resources for this course, including lecture notes and exercises, can be found on the Philosophy Moodle site.

 The course is divided into four sections.
 Each section of the course will address a key philosophical question.